 Rochdale: Club Profile

 Many of our fans may remember Rochdale best for our 5-1 win at Spotland just after we lost the services of Graham Westley in 2012.
 With the boss heading on for pastures new at Preston, Mark Roberts took charge and marked his managerial debut in some style.
-It remains the last time we played the Dale, however.
-They were relegated to League Two that season (2011-2); not returning to League One until we had finished with it ourselves.
+For a long time, it was the last time we’d come across the Dale too.
+After relegation to League Two at the end of the 2011-2 season, they returned to League One the same summer that we plunged out of it ourselves.

 Rochdale: Record vs Boro'